Tools & Resources

 10 Things to Know Before Refinancing Your Mortgage

 You’ve already taken out one loan to buy your home.
 Why do it again?
-Because refinancing with a new loan can bring you many options and benefits.
+Because refinancing with a new loan can provide a number of benefits.

-Before you get too far along, however, make sure you understand the basics and choose the home refinance solution that benefits your unique situation.
+Before you get too far along, however, make sure you understand the basics and choose the home refinance solution that matches your unique situation.